 All of your application materials must be submitted by December 1 to ensure consideration for admission the following fall semester.
-Keep in mind that processing takes time, so plan to take the GRE (and English proficiency exam if needed) well in advance of the deadline.
-It is the applicant's responsibility to make sure that all materials are sent to the correct offices early enough to be received by the deadline.
+Keep in mind that processing takes time, so plan to take the optional GRE (and English proficiency exam if needed) well in advance of the deadline.
+It is the applicant's responsibility to make sure that all required materials are sent to the correct offices early enough to be received by the deadline.
+The faculty will not consider incomplete or late applications.

 Soon after the application deadline, the faculty identifies a pool of the most promising applicants for further evaluation.
 Finalists will be asked to participate in an in-person interview, typically held in early to mid-February.
-In cases where a personal interview causes undue hardship, a Skype interview may be substituted.
+In cases where a personal interview causes undue hardship, a Skype/Zoom interview may be substituted.

-We issue offers of admission shortly after interview day.
+The program issues admissions offers shortly after interview day.
 In some cases, students are offered a place on our alternate list.
 Students offered admission have until April 15 to notify the program in writing of their decision to accept the offer of admission or not.

-Applicants applying from ASU's Master of Counseling program are required to have passed their thesis proposal successfully before submitting their application.
+Applicants applying from ASU's Master of Counseling program are required to have passed their thesis proposal successfully before submitting their application (i.e., December 1).
 The thesis must be defended successfully prior to entry into the doctoral program.